h3xar0n/merge-aron/README.md

 At Mosaica Education and Gameplan, I created features for a wide variety of distinct users, often within the same environment.

-I redesigned our learning-management system (LMS) at Mosaica to be different for students and teachers based on their respective needs.
+I redesigned our learning management system (LMS) at Mosaica to be different for students and teachers based on their respective needs.
 This work was largely guided by feedback from teachers, so building rapport with them and discovering the best solutions to their problems gave me excellent experience in team-based problem solving.
 After redesigning the general system and earning the confidence of the teachers, I used their continuous feedback throughout the year to improve over 200 curriculum units.

 At Gameplan, I created the product overview video (in a single day!) and worked with our CTO to translate features into technical requirements.
 Much later on, as a developer, I took general wireframes from a UI designer and found ways to make them more interactive both for job seekers and employers.
 Thanks to my familiarity with JavaScript libraries, I was aware of possible interactions that the UI designer hadn't included yet, and we made excellent progress exchanging ideas and rapidly creating prototypes.
 When I wasn't writing code, I was providing thoughtful and empathetic feedback to other developers and designers.

 As a developer, I have built production-quality apps and sites with Ruby on Rails, Javascript (and frameworks and libraries such as Vue, React, Angular, and jQuery), HTML5, and CSS3.
-I love writing files in codes as much as READMEs in English, and of course, I love pushing both to the repository on GitHub to get those daily boxes as dark as possible.
+I love writing files in code as much as READMEs in English, and of course, I love pushing both to the repository on GitHub to get those daily boxes as dark as possible.

 ### What do I suppose are the challenges of working remotely, and how would I address them?